A combination of cutting edge tech, rigorous ethics, and vibrant feminism was on show at Australia’s conference on Purpose driven business.

 Mental Health & Human Well-being

-Having spent the last few months working on the Cogent team at ripple.com.au, building a platform to support mental health outcomes, it was great to see such a huge focus on the mental health space.
+The Cogent team were part of the build of ripple.com.au, a platform to support mental health outcomes, so it was great to see such a huge focus on the mental health space.
 Breakout workshops at the conference included mental health practices ranging from large institutional workplace health changes to small scale indigenous practices for talking and listening.

 On the main stage, we heard from Dr Fiona Kerr about the neuroscience of our interactions with technology.
 Far from being a technology alarmist, Dr Kerr provided advice for us as technology creators to understand how to design technology to enhance the human experience, rather than to starve important human needs like touch, and eye contact.